Instructions for Authors

 Science Behind the Lesson Manuscripts Guidelines:

-Science Behind the Lesson (SBL) Manuscripts are peer-reviewed summaries of scientific topics that are related to a submitted Lesson or an emerging area in biology that educators need to know in more detail.
+Science Behind the Lesson (SBL) Manuscripts are peer-reviewed summaries of scientific topics that are related to a submitted or published Lesson.
 SBL articles expand upon and explain a particular scientific topic in more depth, so that instructors can rapidly learn or review information needed to understand and implement the related Lesson.

-- Length of SBL Manuscripts: Generally, up to 4,000 words, excluding references and supplementary materials.
+- Length of SBL Manuscripts: Approximately 4,000 words, excluding references and supporting materials.
 The length is provided as a guide; where appropriate, longer submissions will be published.

 - Template for SBL Manuscript Preparation: Download the SBL Template that includes format guidelines and a detailed description of the information needed in an SBL Manuscript.